 - Six 24-inch-diameter, 300-foot-long concrete earth tubes buried 15 feet below ground, where the temperature remains constant at 55 degrees, also help to eliminate the need for mechanical cooling.
 When the vents are open, a vacuum suction is created by hot air exiting the roof.
 The earth tubes then pull fresh air in from the outside, effectively cooling it as it passes through.

-- While currently not in use, a solid oxide fuel cell prototype created by Siemens Power Generation to convert natural gas into electricity was the first to ever be used in a public garden.
+- While no longer in use, a solid oxide fuel cell prototype created by Siemens Power Generation to convert natural gas into electricity was the first to ever be used in a public garden.

 Advanced Computer Control

 - Anticipatory computer controlled weather and temperature reacting system

 - Precise equipment control and advanced data recording system